Kimberly Gustafson, Instructor

 Leadership and Management of Nonprofit Organizations graduates will:

-- understand and apply fundamental nonprofit management terms, concepts, and skills;
+- Apply knowledge of fundamental nonprofit management terms, theories, and skills.

-Students will complete all LMNO coursework with a C or better.
+Students will complete all LMNO and LDR coursework with a C or better.

 Accreditation, Certification, and Licensure